Could your old content be scaring away visitors?

 If you haven’t already, this is a good time to stop using on-entry strategies.
 While it may seem generous to provide users with an instant incentive, they increase bounce rates, and can make your site seem desperate.

 If you need help determining if your site is out of date, trying looking at your competitors’.
 Notice the differences and similarities.
 Obviously, you don’t want yours to be a carbon copy of theirs, but it never hurts to take notes and make changes accordingly.
+This is also a great opportunity to look at your email templates to remove outdated spam words.

 Content should be like bread.
 Versatile, easily consumable, and thrown out when it’s stale.
 Topics you covered several years ago may not be relevant today.
 For example, a quick search reveals that many blogs still have content related to Myspace Optimization.